IoT Applications in the Agricultural Industry - 4th Edition

 3.3.1 Input industry players

-3.3.2 Farm equipment industry players
+3.3.2 Farm equipment industry player

 3.3.3 Precision farming industry players